yecril71pl/cpp-docs.pl-pl/docs/atl/reference/cwindowimpl-class.md

 ##  <a name="subclasswindow"></a>CWindowImpl::SubclassWindow

-Podklasy okno identyfikowane przez *Właściwość HWND* i dołącza je do `CWindowImpl` obiektu.
+Podklasy okno identyfikowane przez *Właściwość HWND* i dołącza je do obiektu `CWindowImpl`.

 ```
 BOOL SubclassWindow(HWND hWnd);